D&D Naming Conventions by Race: Complete Reference Guide

 Reverence

-Reverence exemplifies the solemn virtue name tradition chosen by tieflings seeking spiritual redemption.
+Reverence is a solemn virtue name chosen by tieflings seeking spiritual redemption.

 Leucis